Self-service purchase FAQ

 If a user has an active user account in an eligible Azure AD tenant, they can complete a self-service purchase.

 Who can self-service purchasers assign licenses to?

-Self-service purchasers will only be able to assign licenses to users in the same Azure AD tenant.
-The purchaser will be able to access a limited view of the Microsoft 365 admin center to assign licenses.
-They'll only have visibility and can assign licenses to those products that they've bought through self-service purchase, and they'll only be able to assign those licenses to users in the same Azure AD tenant.
+Self-service purchasers can only assign licenses to users in the same Azure AD tenant.
+The purchaser has access to a limited view of the Microsoft 365 admin center to assign licenses.
+Purchasers can assign licenses to those products that they've bought through self-service purchase, and can only assign those licenses to users in the same Azure AD tenant.

 Where does the self-service purchaser see and manage their purchases?

 Self-service purchasers can manage their purchases in the limited view of the Microsoft 365 admin center.
 Purchasers can always get to the admin center from the Admin tile in the app launcher built into all Microsoft 365 and Dynamics online apps.
 Purchasers can view the purchases they've made, buy additional subscriptions to the same service, and assign licenses for those subscriptions to other users in their organization.
 Additionally, purchasers can view and pay their bill, update their payment method, and cancel their subscription.